iampraveens/Health-Insights-Accelerator-LLM/README.md

 - [License](#license)

 ## About
-Health Insights Accelerator is a research tool powered by GPT-3 and designed to assist in processing and analyzing health-related documents.
+Insights Accelerator is a research tool powered by GPT-3 and designed to assist in processing and analyzing related documents.
 This tool allows users to ingest data from URLs, create a vector store for efficient retrieval, and ask questions to extract insights from the processed data.

 ## Features